 - Secure Boot

-Windows 11 Reliability – Devices upgraded to Windows 11 will be in a supported and reliable state.
+Windows 11 Reliability – Devices upgraded to Windows 11 will be supported and reliable.

 Windows 11 Compatibility – Windows 11 is designed to be compatible with the apps like minimum system requirements for Office and Microsoft Teams.

 - Hard Disk > 64GB of storage and 9 GB of free disk space